strapi/strapi/docs/3.0.0-beta.x/advanced/customize-admin.md

 ### Styles

-Admin part can be easily found in `./node_modules/strapi-admin/src/`.
+The AdminUI package source can be easily found in `./node_modules/strapi-admin/src/`.

 For example, to change the top-left displayed admin panel's color, `./node_modules/strapi-admin/admin/src/components/LeftMenuHeader/styles.scss` should be overriden by `./admin/src/components/LeftMenuHeader/styles.scss` with your own styles.